Programs Now Underway

-- Wildfire-ready homes that are airtight, toxin-free, and fire-safe
+- Wildfire-ready custom homes that are fire-safe, healthy and climate resilient

 Energy-positive living with efficiency and solar integration built in

-Faster timelines rom disaster to move-in within 12–15 months
+Faster timelines from permit to move-in within 8–12 months

 - Accessible financing backed by philanthropy and cooperative credit